 Eurasian bullfinches are rare birds in North America.
 They generally inhabit the United Kingdom, Ireland, and Europe.
 They can sometimes be seen in Alaska, flying over from Russia.

 The beautiful painted bunting has some of the best colors in North America.
-Males have an intense blue head with red underparts and rump and green wings.
+Males have an intense blue head with red underparts, rump, and green wings.
 These colors only appear from their second year, while females stay green, making them hard to spot among the foliage.

 The northern cardinal is one of the most recognizable birds in the United States.
 The northern cardinal has been designated the state bird for seven U.S. states: Alabama, Illinois, Indiana, Kentucky, Louisiana, Ohio, and West Virginia.

 Northern Cardinals are a common bird throughout the eastern United States.
-They are a strikingly beautiful bird with a bright crimson red body and black mask around the eyes and neck.
+They are strikingly beautiful birds with a bright crimson red body and black mask around the eyes and neck.
 With its striking coloration, the northern cardinal often stands out in its environment of green leaves and brown branches.

 Northern cardinals inhabit urban and rural areas, forests, city parks, and suburban backyards.